anhvt2/DAMASK.utils/test_model-calibration_Solo/datasets/README.md

 `SS304L_EngStress_EngStrain_exp_4A1.txt` from Hojun Lim

-NOTE: truncated at $varepsilon = 0.55$ as the ultimate tensile strength
+NOTE: truncated at $\varepsilon = 0.55$ as the ultimate tensile strength

 # Cantor alloy